This talking, singing Halloween pumpkin went viral. Can the company do it again? - NewsBreak

 “People [were] getting 99 cent pumpkins, like maybe 2, 3 inches in diameter,” explained Balanchi.

 Complaints overwhelmed the Glendale-based company.
-Although they tried to explain the situation to customers that contacted them, there wasn’t much they could do.
+Although they tried to explain the situation to customers that contacted them, there wasn’t much they could do.‘It’s the Great Pumpkin, Charlie Brown’ to return to broadcast TV after last year’s absence

 “[We told them] Next time, find a local address, check them out on Google Maps, call them, just ask them questions, but they didn’t like us telling them that, they were pretty upset that they got scammed,” said Balanchi.